 The fasica board is added to the top of cabinets as a break between the crown molding and cabinet.
 A light bar as well as flush mini-pot lights can be placed directly behind the fascia board so that the decorations are uplighted.
 This placement will also ensure that the bar light is out of sight and doesn't shine directly into your eyes when looking up at the cabinets.
 The goal is to highlight the decorations and also allow the light bounce off the ceiling to reflect back down onto the cabinets.

-- Home Depot: The Pro-Series 30" wide in black halogen under cabinet light features a high/low/off rocker switch and is dimmable.
+Home Depot offers the Pro-Series 30" wide in black halogen under cabinet light features a high/low/off rocker switch and is dimmable.
 It's available in designer white, black finish, brushed bronze, or brushed silver.
-You'll find it for around $80.
+You'll find it for around $100.

 Just like recessed lights, a light bar should be mounted on the underside of the cabinet at the front of the cabinet instead of the back.
 A light bar can either as a hard wire or plug-in.
 This type of light design can be used for retro fitting existing cabinets.